Arab, US top diplomats in Israel as Mideast dynamic shifts

 Underscoring regional anxieties, Israel’s government hastily arranged the meeting of top diplomats from Arab countries that have normalized relations with Israel.
 The two-day gathering, with Blinken, took place at the kibbutz in the Negev Desert where Israel’s founding father, David Ben-Gurion, retired and is buried.

-Lapid took the Arab ministers to visit Ben-Gurion’s grave, a remarkable step given the sensitivities with the Palestinians over Israel’s establishment.
+Lapid on Monday visited Ben-Gurion’s grave with Blinken.
+But the Arab ministers did not join them, citing scheduling issues.
+Such a visit would have been a remarkable step given the sensitivities with the Palestinians over Israel’s establishment.
 Palestinians blame Ben-Gurion for their “naqba,” or catastrophe, the term they use for the mass displacement of hundreds of thousands of Palestinians during the war surrounding Israel’s establishment in 1948.

 Blinken on Sunday also traveled to Ramallah in the occupied West Bank to meet with Palestinian leader Mahmoud Abbas and stress to him the U.S. commitment to help the Palestinian people and encourage a resumption in long-stalled peace talks with Israel.